jhowardsandy/music_visualizer/README.md

 Open Intellij and select open project, browse to the build.gradle file, and selet to open as project.

 ### Eclipse
-Open eclipse and select File -> Import -> Gradle -> Existing Gradle Project, then do something to get rid of the JavaFX error.
+Open eclipse and select File -> Import -> Gradle -> Existing Gradle Project.

 ## Usage